-#TalesFromTheGrid is a surreal thought experiment regarding absurdity (AI, algorithms, technology, giant rodents pretending to be doctors, and apparently… cats and rodents).
-Born in that weird, vulnerable moment between being awake and asleep, this set of text explores dream logic, surrealism, and the absurd.
-Sometimes?
-This series features very real stories about actual recorded human history—like the time we parachuted beavers into Idaho in the series known as #MoreTrueFacts.
+Born in that weird, vulnerable moment between being awake and asleep, this set of texts explores dream logic, surrealism, and the absurd.
+And Sometimes, this series features very real stories about actual recorded human history—like the time we parachuted beavers into Idaho in the series known as #MoreTrueFacts.
 Welcome to the facts, folks!

 The Cephalopod Shutterbug